na-na-hi/renget/archive/RibombeeFly.md

 Sneasel looked back and forth between me and Taillow, clearly trying to decide if she should give in to her rage or listen to the pleas of her partner.
 She seemed to be leaning towards my side, fortunately, since I noticed she was loosening her grip, and Taillow was able to breathe more easily.

 Eventually, Linoone cleared his throat.
 “This isn’t really my business,” he said, “but the way I see it... if Booker’s the one who got hurt, and he forgives Taillow, and Taillow already apologized and promised to do better... then I think you should cut her some slack.
+No reason to punish her if she already learned her lesson.
 An eye for an eye makes the whole world blind, right?”

 “Exactly,” I said.
 “So, please... just let her go, Sneasel.
 Things turned out okay, and I gained some good experience.
 You don’t have to hurt her.”

 Sneasel glared at Taillow.
 The bird looked up at her with an expression suggesting she accepted her fate, whatever Sneasel decided to do.
-After a long and tense staring contest, my partner sighed and looked away at last.
+After a long and tense staring contest, my partner sighed and looked away.

 “Fine,” she said.
 “I’ll let you go.
 But only because Booker wants me to.
 That said...”